arangodb/arangodb/arangod/Pregel/Algos/AIR/README.md

 ## Developing a Programmable Pregel Algorithm

+There are two ways of developing your PPA.
+You can either run and develop in the ArangoShell or you can use the Foxx Service "Pregelator" (_Development name: This might change in the future as well_).
+The Pregelator can be installed seperately and provides a nice UI to write a PPA, execute it and get direct feedback in both "success" and "error" cases.

+The Pregelator Service is available on GitHub:
+-  https://github.com/arangodb-foxx/pregelator (TODO: move to that direectory)

+The bundled ZIP files are kept in the directory: `zippedBuilds` and can be installed via `foxx-cli`, the standard `web-ui` or via `arangosh`.

+#### Error reporting

 Before the execution of a PPAs starts, it will be validated and checked for potential errors.
 This helps a lot during development.
 If a PPA fails, the status will be "fatal error".
 In that case there will be an additional field called `reports`.
 All debugging messages and errors will be listed